The Best Things to Do in Margaret River for an Unforgettable Escape

 Chow’s Table

-What’s not to love about a restaurant nestled between a chocolatier and a winery?
-Especially when it’s one of the few Asian eateries in the region and overlooks cascading vineyards from the architecturally-designed dining room.
-Chow’s Table is no red-lantern affair, instead serving up a deliciously contemporary Chinese-Malay sharing menu.
-Highlights include Albany Akoya with white miso butter, Shark Bay tiger prawn curry laksa, and pork and chive dumplings washed down with local beers and wines, including the likes of neighbouring House of Cards winery.
+Tucked between a chocolatier and a winery, Chow’s Table serves up contemporary Chinese-Malay dishes with a side of stunning vineyard views.
+This isn’t your typical Asian eatery—expect a bold sharing menu featuring Albany Akoya with white miso butter, Shark Bay tiger prawn curry laksa, and pork and chive dumplings.
+Pair it all with local beers and wines, including selections from the neighbouring House of Cards winery.

 12/5 Quininup Road, Yallingup